Zaindrex/OIBSIP/README.md

 # LEVEL 1
-The repository is made to showcase my progress at Oasis Infobyte internship on Web Development.
+This repository is made to showcase my progress at Oasis Infobyte internship on Web Development.